 Read carefully through the paperwork that you received, and make a note of anything that you disagree with.

 In particular, look for a “Motion and Affidavit for Temporary Orders.”
 Temporary orders cover what happens during the time it takes to finalize the divorce, including issues like child custody and visitation, child support, spousal support (or “alimony”) and how to divide your property and finances.
-If your spouse has filed this form, it’s a request that the court decide how all of these things will be handled in the next four months to two years until your divorce is finalized.
+If your spouse has filed this form, it’s a request that the court decide how all of these things will be handled in the next 4 months to 2 years until your divorce is finalized.

 If you disagree with anything in the temporary orders, you only have 14 days to file a response.
 Otherwise, you have 28 days to file.
 If you don't file an answer within 28 days, the court will assume you agree with everything your spouse states and award a "default judgment."
-If there are important reasons you need more time, for example, you need to get a lawyer or you’re in the hospital, you can request additional time.
-Check the court's website for a form called a "Motion to Continue" and file that to ask to postpone the deadline.
+If there are important reasons you need more time, for example, if you need to get a lawyer or you’re in the hospital, you can request additional time.

 Decide how to move forward

 There are some key decisions to make before you file the paperwork.

 - Should you get a lawyer?
 A lawyer can help make decisions, file the paperwork and speak for you in court.
 If you and your spouse disagree on big issues, like custody, a lawyer can be very helpful.

 - Will you file your own temporary orders?
 If you disagree with your spouse’s temporary orders, or if your spouse didn’t file any, consider filing your own.
-Include anything that you would like to happen differently, and any facts or statements in your spouse’s filing you disagree with.
+Include anything that you would like to happen differently and any facts or statements in your spouse’s filing that you disagree with.
 If you don’t say you disagree with it, the court will assume it’s true.